ovimihai/redis-ru101-course-notes/Week-3.md

 - mini-key value store within a key
 - an alternative to store serialized strings
 - enables you to access a part of the data
-- schemaless - can change fields dinamically
+- schemaless - can change fields dynamically
 - can't set expiration for individual fields
 - `HSET key field value [field value ...]`
 - `HGET key field [field ...]` - O(1)